Kihumba/private-/Phase-C/JavaScript D1/Curriculum/11- The JavaScript DOM/README.md

-# Outcome 11- The JavaScript DOM
+# Outcome 12- Essential JavaScript Design Patterns

 ## Skill Description
-A person with this skill can describe how the DOM allows their JavaScript code to run in a web page.
-They can explain the HTML “tree” of objects and how they allow code to get, change, add, or delete HTML elements.
+A person with this skill can work with common JavaScript design patterns when building an application.
+They can explain why design patterns matter, and how they are created.

 ## Output
-- **Task:** Draw a diagram representing the DOM and how it works with your JavaScript code.
+- **Task:** Using a JavaScript program you have worked on in the past, or one you are currently building, implement a design pattern that resolves a problem in it.
-- **Resources:** Use whatever medium you feel is most appropriate.
+- **Resources:** Use any design pattern that you deem most effective, and defend in writing why you chose to use this particular pattern.
-- **Include:** Share with a fellow programmer to discuss how well your diagram captures the nuances of the DOM.
+- **Include:** N/A

 -------